Photo of the enchanting harbor of Riomaggiore in the Cinque Terre

 Monterosso al Mare, an ancient fishing village, boasts beautiful beaches, including the largest in all of the Cinque Terre, steep cliffs and crystal clear waters.

-Visit the charming old town, among its alleyways that smell of salt, and admire the churches of San Giovanni Battista and San Francesco, as well as the oratory of Santa Croce.
+Visit the charming old town, wander through its salt-scented alleyways, and admire the churches of San Giovanni Battista and San Francesco, as well as the oratory of Santa Croce.

 Vernazza

-Vernazza, a village perched upon a spur, will amaze you with its colorful houses, charming alleyways and small fishing boats in the stretch of water before the beach.
+Vernazza, a village perched upon a spur, will amaze you with its colourful houses, charming alleyways and small fishing boats bobbing in the water.

-The village’s main landmark is the Belforte Tower of the Doria Castle, which allows you to admire the coast all the way to Monterosso.
-The terraced vineyards, the façade of Santa Margherita di Antiochia, a medieval church, and the traditional town square with its restaurants and artisan workshops, welcome visitors with their unforgettable atmosphere.
+The village’s main landmark is the Belforte Tower of the Doria Castle, offering a view of the coast all the way to Monterosso.
+The terraced vineyards, the façade of Santa Margherita di Antiochia, a mediaeval church, and the traditional town square with its restaurants and artisan workshops, welcome visitors with an unforgettable atmosphere.

 Corniglia